yassinenakkabi/professional-portfolio/index.md

 ---
-layout: page
+layout: default
-title: Home
 ---

-Welcome to my portfolio!

-This is the homepage for my site.
-You can add any content you want here.

-Check out my [About](/about/) page to learn more about me.
+## Hello World!

+This is my portfolio.
+I am fixing the blank page.

+If you can see this, it is working!